Feature Descriptions

 Dual band can be a description of the transmit capabilities of a radio.
 It means the radio is capable of transmitting on both the 2m and 70cm amateur radio bands.

 In this guide, I enumerate the radio frequency bands, or ranges, on which a radio can transmit.
-I don't use dual band or tri-band to refer to this capability, even though many manufacturs and distributers do.
-I'll show a radio as able to transmit on 2m, 70cm, and 1.25cm instead.
+I don't use dual band or tri-band to refer to this capability, even though many manufacturers and distributors do.
+I'll show a radio as able to transmit on 2m, 70cm, and 1.25m instead.
 I call these transmit bands.

 Channels

-In amateur radio, the word channel can mean at least 4 different things.
-I wrote an deep dive to untangle the various meanings.
+In amateur radio, the word channel can mean at least four different things.
+I wrote a deep dive to untangle the various meanings.
 At least two of those meanings are directly relevant to this handheld buyers guide:

 • the radio setup needed to communicate with another station